 An article from Stanford.edu [citation] seeks to understand how misinformation is spread.
 Anecdotal information may make us point directly to social media, but his is not the only way news is consumed.
 They mention the game of telephone, which we all played as a child, and we still play this game as adults, even though we might not think of it in this way.
 When we consume any information and feel compelled to share it, are we communicating what we learned accurately?
 If you read an article that upset you and shared this with a friend, how accurate would your explanation be?
 Researchers studied the spread of news through twitter and found that when comparing the spread of a true and false news story, both reached 100 people so this observation alone did not prove that fake news is spread more than real news.
 Instead what they found was that fake news was "spread more easily because it was more infectious".

-Hypothesis or Research Question
+Research Question

 Fake news is not a new topic but it has become a popular term in the last 8 years.
 How can we easily identify if what we are reading is real or fake news?
 If we can identify misleading news, what can we do about it?
 Can it be stopped?
 Can we classify articles as Real News vs Fake News and how accurate can it be without the use of a fact checker?
 For this project I chose to analyze news datasets to identify true versus fake information, or as it is sometimes described on social media, "Real" News vs "Fake" News.
 People spend most of their time on the internet so we are more likely to get our news from online articles instead of television.
 Information is spread quickly and easily through social media but how can we tell if the information we are reading is accurate?
 Is there a way to flag an article as misinformation?
 What are the consequences of an article being misrepresented as true?
 For this paper I will use the term Fake News in reference to articles that are or are suspected to be misinformation and Real News in reference to articles with factual information.